icgncl/Anomaly-Detection-in-Recommender-Systems/README.md

 # Anomaly Detection in Recommendation Systems
 It is a term project repository for CENG790 course in METU.
+In this project, the aim is detect anomalies in the Amazon Review Product dataset between user rating on the product and review text.
+For example, an user might give a low rating for a product because of courier company, not because of product.
-In this project, product ratings were analyzed according to rating and year.
+Firstly, the product ratings were analyzed according to rating and year.
 ![total_ratings_per_year](https://github.com/icgncl/CENG790_Project/blob/main/outputs/total_ratings_per_year.png?raw=true)

 Also in the project, the product review texts were analyzed semantically with BERT.
-The output of NLP model is "modelRating" and the dataset was already included product ratings.
+The output of NLP model is "modelRating" and the dataset has already product ratings which were given by users.
 With these two data, anomalies were detected in the project.

 ![anomaly_detection](https://github.com/icgncl/CENG790_Project/blob/main/outputs/anomaly_detection.png?raw=true)